15 Day A Taste of Wilderness and Freedom: Kyrgyz Nomad Horse Riding Adventure from Osh to Bishkek

 Kyrgyzstan Horseback Riding Holiday

-The Kyrgyz Republic is a country that was populated by different Kyrgyz tribes, nomads from ancient times.
-The caravans came through the chain of the Tian-Shan mountain gorges where people created new family relationships and exchanged cultures and traditions.
-Now, you have an opportunity to go along one of the ancient roads, to enjoy the wild nature of the mountains, to feel the warmth and hospitality of local people.
-But the main thing is you can feel that you are a real nomad!
+The Kyrgyz Republic is a country that has been inhabited by different Kyrgyz tribes, nomads since ancient times.
+Caravans once traveled through the chain of the Tian Shan mountain gorges, where people formed new family relationships and exchanged cultures and traditions.
+Now you have the opportunity to follow one of these ancient roads, to enjoy the wild nature of the mountains, and to feel the warmth and hospitality of local people.
+Most importantly, you can truly feel what it is like to be a real nomad.

 Key Information